Photo: Nadine Heinman

-As schooling continues, the scores improve but remain worryingly low, with 22% of eight graders still not demonstrating reading proficiency.
+As schooling continues, the scores improve but remain worryingly low, with 22% of 8th-graders still not demonstrating reading proficiency.

 The Program for International Student Assessment (PISA), ranked the U.S. 27th out of 34 most developed countries in math performance and 20th in science performance based on student scores.

 Fast-growing STEM (Science, Technology, Engineering, and Math) careers require both technical skills and, crucially, the ability to persevere, think creatively, and work collaboratively on teams.
 The demand is high for STEM professionals but the competition is steep.

 By equipping children with stronger abilities to manage their own emotions and behavior, have more positive interactions with peers and adults, and by boosting school connectedness, the evidence shows that both achievement and well-being increase across all economic and racial categories.